laszlo-r/sublime-webloader/README.md

 Webloader - a Sublime Text 2 plugin
 ===================================

-Updates css/less on a page _live as you type_, or when saving js/html/php.
+Updates css/less _live as you type_, or reloads the page when saving js/html/php.

 Uses websockets, works without a webserver, with multiple pages or files at once.
 You can run javascript on a page directly from Sublime, define custom actions when you edit/save/load, or add more file extensions.
 Nothing else to install but the plugin.